richardmaley/retryConfigOptions/README.md

 retryConfigOptions
 ==================

-retryConfigOptions is a configuration utility for the nodejs npm retry module.
+This is a configuration utility for the nodejs npm retry module.

 The user identifies the maximum elapsed time that should be allowed for retries and the utility identifies a list of configurations that satisfy that requirement.